Packet-Clearing-House/Happy-Histogram/README.md

 ## Version History

+- 1.5 - 04/10/2023: Fix gap at bottom on Safari
 - 1.4 - 04/24/2020: Fix gap at bottom of some histograms #5
 - 1.3 - 04/15/2020: Enable values to be arrays of arrays so classes can passed for each value within a day
 - 1.2 - 04/09/2020: Enable values to be arrays so classes can passed for each day
 - 1.1 - 11/16/2016: Fix gap on Safari, add more examples
 - 1.0 - 10/24/2016: Initial release